Capacity building for cooperation on dam safety in Central Asia

 Central Asian Government agencies dealing with the safety of dams and other large hydraulic structures as well as Ministries of Foreign Affairs and Justice will participate in the project.
 The project is supported by the governments of Finland and the Russian Federation.

-A first phase of the project took place in 2006 with two meetings held 10-11 April (meeting documentation) and 15-16 November (meeting documentation).
+A first phase of the project took place in 2006-2007 with two meetings held 10-11 April (meeting documentation) and 15-16 November (meeting documentation).
 Both meetings took place in Almaty with the participation of experts from all five Central Asian countries.
-The UNECE publication "Dam Safety in Central Asia: Capacity-Building and Regional Cooperation" (see English and Russian versions) is a result of the first phase of the project.
+The UNECE publication "Dam Safety in Central Asia: Capacity-Building and Regional Cooperation" (see English and Russian versions) was a result of the first phase of the project.

 A second project phase started in the end of 2007 and was finalized at the end of 2011.
-This phase focuses on support to the introduction or revision of national legislation, the development of a regional cooperative framework and capacity development including training.
+This phase focused on support to the introduction or revision of national legislation, the development of a regional cooperative framework and capacity development including training.
 For project and meeting reports of the second phase please click here.The final report of the second project phase can be found here.